olwend/CV/Olwen.md

  An MA graduate with 15 years in IT QA I am seeking a role where I can apply my industry experience and continue to advance my development skills.
 I joined MA to raise my technical game and learn in a practical way.
 I am seeking a role where I can apply my industry experience and advance my development skills with hands on work.
 During Makers I grew my skills from coding test frameworks to proficiency in Ruby, Rails and JS.
 I am able to learn new languages and frameworks, am prepared to dig in and learn whatever is required to be successful in a new role.
 [Meme based Final project](https://bemymeme.herokuapp.com/)

 Immediately after Makers I was assigned to a short term project at HSBC.
-As a team of 4 we used Java/h2/Spring/Typescript and Angular2 to deliver MVP on a resource management tool, addressing all user stories and pushing to an enterprise cloud domain within 8 weeks.
+As a team of 4 we used Java/h2/Spring/Typescript and Angular2 to deliver MVP on a resource management tool, addressing all user stories and pushing to an enterprise Pivotal cloud domain within 8 weeks.

 I have wide interests, enjoying exhibitions and the visual richness that is London.
 I see huge benefits to technology being more widely understood and better applied, thus I want to  realise user ideas for understood tasks and drive products tightly bound to end users, where commissioners liaise with the creative and technical team.
 I am interested in enabling technology in less digitally developed sectors and age groups.